Montgomery County Whiplash Injury Lawyer

 Even seemingly minor accidents can lead to whiplash injuries, which sometimes creates a challenging situation for many victims who are forced to demonstrate a connection between their injuries and the other driver’s negligence.

 Likewise, in many cases, the symptoms don’t appear for several days after the accident, a fact that often raises the suspicion of insurers and the at-fault party.
 That’s where we come in.
 A lawyer from our team may be able to help collect the evidence necessary to prove your case.
 Likewise, we’ll work with you during the negotiation or settlement process.

 Our law firm has extensive experience with whiplash cases.
 When you work with Rubin, Glickman, Steinberg & Gifford P.C., one of our attorneys will help you obtain the proper medical documentation and present your situation to the insurance company.
 As skilled negotiators, we’ll push hard to obtain a settlement that fully compensates you for the challenges you’re facing.
 If we can’t obtain a reasonable settlement, our attorneys will protect your rights at trial.

-For nearly 68 years, our attorneys have been serving the legal needs of clients in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
+For nearly 68 years, our attorneys have been serving the legal needs of clients in Montgomery County, Bucks County, and throughout the surrounding areas.
 We have offices in Newtown and Colmar, PA and can travel to meet with you in your home if you’re unable to travel to us.
 We’ve earned the trust and respect of clients facing a wide range of legal problems.
 Our attorneys serve to protect you and guard your rights.
-Call (215) 822-7575 or complete our online contact form today.
+To schedule a free consultation, call (215) 822-7575 or complete our online contact form today.